-Greek concert pianist and conductor, Charis Dimaras: recitals, chamber music collaborations (with such artists as the St. Petersburg String Quartet and sopranos Carole Neblett and Marlis Petersen, among others), and orchestra soloist in world’s leading venues (NYC’s Lincoln Center and Carnegie Hall, Amsterdam’s Concertgebouw and London’s South Bank Center) and festivals throughout Europe, Turkey, Russia, Brazil, China, Canada and the USA.
-Recipient of numerous awards and prizes (among them, an Onassis Beneficiary Foundation Scholarship and an International Richard-Wagner-Foundation Scholarship).
-Featured on NY’s WQXR, on several Dutch, Italian, and Greek radio stations and on Greek national TV and recorded solo and chamber works by Bartók, Beethoven, Franck, Libby Larsen, Prokofiev, and Stravinsky.
-Released piano-solo CD of contemporary Greek composers Mitropoulos and Sicilianos in 2010 and is currently planning two further CDs: a solo disc of the complete transcriptions of Verdi/Liszt operas and a collection of contemporary American song cycles with soprano, Deborah Lifton.
-Degrees in piano performance from London’s Royal College of Music and New York’s Juilliard School and Manhattan School of Music, and in orchestral conducting from Bard College.
-Advanced German Literature studies at the Athens University.
+Greek concert pianist and conductor Charis Dimaras regularly performs in solo recitals, chamber music settings (with such artists as the St. Petersburg String Quartet and sopranos Carole Neblett and Marlis Petersen, among others), and as orchestra soloist in the world’s leading venues (Lincoln Center and Carnegie Hall, Amsterdam’s Concertgebouw and London’s South Bank Center).
+He has been seen and heard at festivals throughout Europe, Turkey, Russia, Brazil, China, Canada and the United States.
+He is the recipient of numerous awards and prizes, including an Onassis Beneficiary Foundation scholarship and an International Richard Wagner Foundation scholarship, and has been featured on NY’s WQXR, on several Dutch, Italian, and Greek radio stations, and on Greek national television.